UV-Spot Effect

 Add UV-Spot effect

 The effect itself is all about rough and smooth surfaces.
-We use blur in Boxshot to make the surface rough, so let’s set the reflection blur to 70 and render our card.
-As the draft renderer doesn’t take the samples number into account, we’ll switch to production rendering:
+We use Roughness parameter in Boxshot to make the surface rough, so let’s set it to 70% and see what happens.

 Looks interesting, right?
-The black parts of the uv-spot mask give us a completely glossy surface, while the white ones give us a rough surface: the texture brightness is multiplied to the blur level value and used as a new blur level for each point on the card.
+The black parts of the UV–spot mask give us a completely glossy surface, while the white ones give us a rough surface: the texture brightness is multiplied by the roughness level and used as a new roughness level for each pixel of the card.

-Now we need to invert the uv-spot mask to make the text glossy instead and then add the main “the boss” text to it, to make it glossy as well.
-Here’s the new uv-mask:
+Now we need to invert the UV–spot mask to make the text glossy and then add the main “the boss” text to it, to make it glossy as well.
+Here’s the new UV–mask:

-Finally, load the new mask into the “blur mask” slot and render the uv-coated card:
+Finally, load the new mask into the Roughness mask slot and see the UV–coated card in preview:

 Further improvements

-The uv-coated ornament has a strong and sharp reflection, so you may want to reduce it a bit.
-To do so you need to make the black parts of the uv-spot mask gray.
-Here is the new mask:
+The UV–coated ornament has strong and sharp reflections, so you may want to reduce them a bit.
+To do so you need to make the black parts of the UV–spot mask gray to blur the reflection.

 Notice that the letters are now gray instead of black.
-Let’s render the card again using the new uv-spot mask:
+Let’s load the new mask into the material:

-Load this texture into the “bump” slot of the material and render the card again:
+Load this texture into the Bump texture slot of the material and check the output:

 That’s all

-OK, so you’ve just learned how to use reflection blur, blur masks and bump to create uv coating effect in Boxshot.
+OK, so you’ve just learned how to use roughness and bump to create UV coating effect in Boxshot.
 Why don’t you try to make your own material now?

 More Tutorials